Mohit21GoJs/generator-express/README.md

 :label: Run `npm link` from root directory of project(This will link the generator to yeoman).

-:label: Switch to any other folder and run `yo generator-express-custom-boilerplate`
+:label: Switch to any other folder and run `yo express-boilerplate`

 ## Feature List